 Smart home devices: The best ones you can buy

-Smart home upgrades are more popular than ever, thanks to prices becoming more reasonable, and the tech being integrated into an ever-wider array of gadgets — everything from lamps to sprinkler systems can be automated with consumer-level gear.
+Smart home upgrades are more popular than ever, thanks to steady evolution and the tech being integrated into a growing list of gadgets.
+Everything from lamps to fridges and sprinkler systems can now be automated with consumer-level gear.
 There are even entirely new categories popping up, such as smart displays.

-One problem with tumbling down the rabbit hole is figuring out which equipment is worth your while.
+One problem with tumbling down this rabbit hole, though, is figuring out which equipment is worthwhile.
 In this guide, we’ll take a look at some of the best smart home gadgets currently available.

 The best smart home devices

 Editor’s note: We’ll be updating this list of the best smart home gadgets regularly as new ones launch.